About the Program

 4. Students will be able to evaluate the final radiology image for essential criteria.

 5. Students will be able to communicate effectively.

 6. Students will be able to manipulate technique to accommodate for patient condition.

-9. Students will be able to describe professional avenues available to them.
+8. Students will be able to investigate and describe advanced professional opportunities.